FLUCLOXACILLIN 125 MG/5 ML ORAL SOLUTION

 If you forget to take a dose, take it as soon as you remember, then carry on

 as before.
-Do not take a double dose to make up for the dose you have
+Do not take a double dose to make up for a forgotten dose.

 If you have any further questions on the use of this medicine, ask your